 Brooklyn-based multiple woodwind instrumentalist Emily Pecoraro is known for her work in pit orchestras and for her participation in divergent ventures across the musical spectrum.
-Currently, she is a substitute orchestra member for the Broadway production of "Kinky Boots" and was previously for "Groundhog Day".
+At home in New York, she has performed in the orchestras for the Broadway productions of “Christmas Spectacular Starring the Radio City Rockettes”, "Kinky Boots", and "Groundhog Day".
 Emily has toured the country with several National Broadway musicals, including "42nd Street”; "How the Grinch Stole Christmas... the Musical!”; Frank Loesser’s “Guys and Dolls”; and "My Fair Lady".
-She has also been a regular tenor and alto saxophone soloist with The Temptations featuring Motown legend Dennis Edwards.
+She has also been a regular tenor and alto saxophone soloist with The Temptations Revue featuring Motown legend Dennis Edwards, as well as the tenor saxophonist and lead alto saxophonist with both The Temptations and The Four Tops.

-With a creative output embracing both groove-based and classical music, Emily has performed and recorded with Afrobeat, Funk, Jazz, Reggae, and Avant-garde groups including: Dingonek Street Band (New York, NY); The Ed Palermo Big Band (New York, NY); Big Mean Sound Machine (Ithaca, NY); Underground Society Band (Boston, MA); The Ward Eights (Boston, MA); Giant Panda Guerilla Dub Squad (Rochester, NY).
+With a creative output embracing both groove-based and classical music, Emily has performed and recorded with other such Afrobeat, Funk, Jazz, Reggae, and Avant-garde groups as: Dingonek Street Band (New York, NY); The Ed Palermo Big Band (New York, NY); Big Mean Sound Machine (Ithaca, NY); Underground Society Band (Boston, MA); The Ward Eights (Boston, MA); Giant Panda Guerilla Dub Squad (Rochester, NY).

 Emily holds her M.M. in Multiple Woodwind Performance from The Boston Conservatory, with concentrations in saxophone, clarinet, and flute.
 She also holds a B.M. in Music Education from Ithaca College, with an emphasis on jazz performance and pedagogy in addition to traditional studies in music education.